 Net loans to deposits including retail bonds ratio

-Definition: Gross customer loans less allowance for loan losses divided by the sum of
+Definition: Gross customer loans less allowance for loan losses divided by the sum of total customer deposits without accrued interest liabilities on deposits from customers and retail bonds.

 Explanation: Provides additional information on the proportion of loans and deposits.